 - A. Warning: A written warning or official notice that previous conduct was unacceptable and that future misconduct may result in more severe disciplinary action. - B. Disciplinary Probation: A specific period during which a student must conduct themselves in a manner consistent with university policy.
 Future violations of university policy while on disciplinary probation may result in more severe disciplinary action, including separation from the university.
 Students on probationary status may not be eligible for participation in student activities, intercollegiate athletics, awards, prizes, or scholarships when conduct acceptable to the university is a condition of such participation. - C. Loss of Privilege: The withdrawal of a university privilege including but not limited to the use of services, participation in a program, event, or activity for a specified period, or removal from an appointed position of authority. - D. No Contact Order: A no-contact order prohibits contact between specific individuals through any means or media including, but not limited to: in-person, phone, voicemail, text message, social media, instant messenger, e-mail, notes, cards, letters, flowers, or other gifts.
 This includes contact via any third party (family, friends, or acquaintances) on either party's behalf.
-The no-contact order also requires that the individuals will take reasonable measures to maintain a distance of 30 feet away from one another and will not threaten or retaliate against the other individual.

-- E. Restitution: Requires a student to pay for damages to, or misappropriation of, university property, or the property of visitors to, or members of, - The nature of the violation(s) - Prior findings of responsibility and sanction(s) - Mitigating circumstances surrounding the violation - The student's motivation(s) for engaging in the behavior - Impact of the behavior - Sanctions which have been imposed in similar cases in the past - The developmental and educational impact on the student - The overall impact on the university community the university community.
+The no-contact order also requires that the individuals will take reasonable measures to maintain a distance of 30 feet away from one another and will not threaten or retaliate against the other individual. - E. Restitution: Requires a student to pay for damages to, or misappropriation of, university property, or the property of visitors to, or members of, the university community.
 Such restitution may be charged to any student who alone, or through group conducted activities, organizes, or knowingly participates in the events causing the damages or costs.
-Restitution may be imposed separately or in addition to any other sanction(s).

-F. Loss of Recognized Student Organization/Club Status: Loss of all privileges identified within the student club/organization protocols, for a specified period.
+Restitution may be imposed separately or in addition to any other sanction(s). - F. Loss of Recognized Student Organization/Club Status: Loss of all privileges identified within the student club/organization protocols, for a specified period.